 Expired baking powder loses its potency after its use-by date, usually 18 to 24 months after manufacture.
 The only danger of using expired baking soda or baking powder is its inability to properly rise, resulting in baked goods that are flat and dense.

-How can you tell if baking powder is still good?
+How do I know if my baking powder is bad?

 Should baking powder be refrigerated?